top of page

 Pomegranates

-Pomegranates originated from the region between Iran and Northern India, where it has been cultivated for thousands of years.
+Pomegranates originated in the region between Iran and Northern India, where they have been cultivated for thousands of years.

 Although most people associate the pomegranate with its mysterious shape and prized seeds, its bark, roots, and rind are also utilized in medicinal foods, home remedies, and Ayurvedic formulations.

-Pomegranate energetics are sweet, sour, astringent, and bitter, with a cooling effect and create lightness.
-It is balancing for all three doshas.
-They are low in calories and fat, high in fiber and some protein, with calcium, iron, magnesium, phosphorus, potassium, vitamin C, and B9.
+Ayurveda classifies pomegranate as sweet, sour, astringent, and bitter, with a cooling effect and a light quality.
+It is balancing for pitta and kapha but can imbalance vata.
+Pomegranates are low in calories and fat, high in fiber and some protein, and rich in calcium, iron, magnesium, phosphorus, potassium, vitamin C, and vitamin B9.

 Their health benefits include acting as antioxidants, supporting heart health, regulating lipids, being easily digestible, and possessing antiviral properties.
 Additionally, they have anti-inflammatory effects that can relieve arthritis and joint pain, promote reproductive and prostate health, and act as aphrodisiacs.
 Their properties aid conditions such as anemia, fever, diarrhea, dysentery, and cough, and they have a positive impact on depression, osteoporosis, asthma, obesity, and Alzheimer's.